firecat53/keepmenu/README.rst

   + Add your database(s) and keyfile(s)
   + Adjust `pw_cache_period_min` if desired.
 Default is 6 hours (360 min).
   + Set the dmenu_command to `rofi` if you are using that instead
+  + Adjust the autotype_default, if desired.
+Allowed codes are the `Keepass 2.x codes`_ except for repetitions and command codes (DELAY, etc.).
+    Individual autotype sequences can be edited or disabled inside Keepmenu.
   + Set `type_library = xdotool` if you need support for non-U.S. English
     keyboard layouts and/or characters.